MMACS11DC1-2025/class-exercises-hotwh-et/6.7/PROJECT.md

 #### Task 1: Pixels to Data Function
 - [X] Write a function, is_target_feature, that accepts pixel data (e.g. colour channels as RGB tuple inputs) and returns a specific, useful output (e.g., returns True if the pixel matches your custom feature definition else False, or a weight) (10 pts)
 #### Task 2: Pixel Iteration and List Building
-- [-] Use nested loops to iterate over all pixels **in a set of at least 10 images** and calculate your "Feature Density Score" for each image (10 pts)
+- [X] Use nested loops to iterate over all pixels **in a set of at least 10 images** and calculate your "Feature Density Score" for each image (10 pts)
 - [X] Append the filename and score to a master list, demonstrating list manipulation and the use of the append() method (5 pts)
 #### Task 3: Code Profiling
 - [X] Measure the precise time taken for the program to complete the pixel processing loops using the time module (3 pts)